korio-ai/KorioServices/src/main/kotlin/ai/korio/services/codegen/README.md

 #### Backend Code Generation Configurators
 - API: [Case, Process, Task, Submission/Channel/Field] generates an API, e.g. GraphQL, REST, gRPC, Ws, SSE.
 Assume  GraphQL for field-level api
+- Sagas & Compensating Transactions: [Case to Case] For complex, long-running inter-service orchestration, modeled with BPMN outside the case (consider Zeebe).
+Start around 13 minutes of this video or, more precisely, 34 minutes https://www.infoq.com/presentations/saga-microservices
 - Generic Command Handler: [Case, Process, User Task, Submission/Channel/Field] A handler that generically passes data capture payload as a single Domain Event
 - Custom Command Handler (side-effect): [System Task] creates one or more Domain Events for a SINGLE SIDE-EFFECT, code shell that allows data to be transformed or specially handled outside the edges of the Data Service.
 NOTE: that this should be largely MODELED and ensure the creation of a PURE FUNCTION with a single side-effect or a properly "contained" side-effect as per functional language practices.
 - Custom Process Event Listener Handler: [Throw and Catch Events] ???